SalomePlatform/adao/doc/en/ref_algorithm_ObservationSimulationComparisonTest.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This verification algorithm allows to analyze in a simple way the stability of the difference between measures and an operator :math:`F` during its execution.
+This algorithm allows to analyze in a simple way the stability of the difference between measures and an operator :math:`F` during its execution.
 The operator is any operator, so it can be the observation operator :math:`\mathcal{H}` as well as the evolution operator :math:`\mathcal{D}`, as long as it is provided in each case according to the :ref:`section_ref_operator_requirements`.
 The operator :math:`F` is considered